ARHS: 3rd doses just for those with weakened immunity

-Albemarle Regional Health Services will begin accepting appointments starting Monday for persons in the eight-county region with compromised immune systems to receive an additional dose of either the Pfizer or Moderna vaccine.
+Albemarle Regional Health Services began accepting appointments this week for persons in the eight-county region with compromised immune systems to receive an additional dose of either the Pfizer or Moderna vaccine.

 The third doses are not booster shots, ARHS cautioned.
 Although booster doses of the Pfizer and Moderna vaccine have been approved by both the Food and Drug Administration and the Advisory Committee on Immunization Practices, they will not be available until Sept.
 20, ARHS said.

-Persons who are not immunocompromised won't be in line for a booster dose until 8 months after they've received their second dose of vaccine, ARHS said.
+Persons who are not immunocompromised won’t be in line for a booster dose until eight months after they’ve received their second dose of vaccine, ARHS said.

-The additional doses ARHS will be administering now are for persons whose immune systems are weaker, making them "especially vulnerable to (contracting) COVID-19 because they are more at risk of serious, prolonged illness," ARHS said Friday.
+The additional doses ARHS is now administering are for persons whose immune systems are weaker, making them “especially vulnerable to (contracting) COVID-19 because they are more at risk of serious, prolonged illness,” ARHS said Friday.

 Examples include persons who’ve received an organ transplant, a stem cell transplant within the past two years, or who’ve been receiving active cancer treatments for tumors or cancers of the blood.